Rhubarb Rose Wine Sangria

 Rhubarb Rose Wine Sangria is a tart, pink hued seasonal spring sipper that is a perfect beverage when served as an early spring or summer evening cocktail.
 This Rhubarb Rose Wine Sangria comes together easily and develops flavor overtime when left to macerate for several hours or overnight.
 Red stalks of Rhubarb tinged with stripes of green are available fresh in the spring season, you can find Rhubarb at local farmers markets, grocery stores or in your own backyard!

 Rose wine’s sweet, floral bouquet mixes perfectly with Rhubarb’s tart stalks, and a sliced vanilla bean adds an almost creamy taste to the whole concoction.
 The tartness of the rhubarb mellows the sugar of the wine and the vanilla creates a depth of flavor making this sangria a delightful, alcoholic libation that is easy to create at home with only a few ingredients from your pantry and gathered at your local farmers market or backyard.
+If you enjoy the flavor of rose (the flower) and rhubarb, try my stewed rhubarb with crushed cardamom and rosewater fruit compote.

 Let the slices of rhubarb soak in the rose wine overnight to release the fruit juices.
 This gives the sangria maximum flavor and will not dilute it.